 Scarborough is 56km (35 miles) northeast of York and 407km (253 miles) north of London.
 Local trains run all day between York and Scarborough.
 Trains leave London's Victoria Station almost every hour for York, where you change trains for the one-hour trip to Scarborough.
-For train information, call a 08457/484950.
-Yorkshire Coastliner (a 01653/692-556; www.yorkshirecoastliner.co.uk) operates two to four buses a day from York to Scarborough.
+For train information, call 7 08457/484-950.
+Yorkshire Coastliner (7 01653/692-556; www.yorkshirecoastliner.co.uk) operates two to four buses a day from York to Scarborough.
 By car from York, take A64 northeast.